 I am flying in to attend your institute.
 What airport should I fly into?
 How do I get to your campus?

 The two closest airports to our campus are the Burlington International airport in Burlington, VT (which is a 1.5 hour drive from St. Johnsbury), and the Manchester-Boston Regional Airport in Manchester, NH (which is about 2.5 hours from St. Johnsbury).
-We have tentatively scheduled two shuttle pick ups (11:00 a.m. and 2:00 p.m.) at Burlington International Airport and at the Manchester-Boston Regional Airport.
-Cost is $75 round trip.
-Please email Buffie Hegarty at email@example.com as soon as possible to confirm flight arrival and departure times (or if you would like to use this service).
+We have tentatively scheduled two shuttle pick ups each Sunday (11:00 a.m. and 2:00 p.m.) at Burlington International Airport and at the Manchester-Boston Regional Airport.
+Shuttles return to Burlington and Manchester on Friday after classes end at noon.
+For return flights, we typically recommend booking a flight out of Burlington no earlier than 5:00 PM and out of Manchester no earlier than 6:00 PM.
+The cost is $150 round trip.
+Please email Courtney McManus at email@example.com as soon as possible to confirm flight arrival and departure times (or if you would like to use this service).
 The shuttle will take you directly to registration.